MrWarmo/PHP-coming-soon-template/README.md

-# coming-soon-template
+# coming-soon-template - PHP Edition

-Basic site template to display "Coming Soon!"
-Message Using a Google Font and css
+Fork of my coming soon template to use a PHP script to show different text with different domains, while domains are connected to the same folder